 180 keelboats will race across 25 divisions over seven-course areas throughout Sydney Harbour and offshore near Sydney Heads.

-Sydney Harbour Regatta 2023 Dates, Sailing Event, Location, Mosman
+Sydney Harbour Regatta 2024 Dates, Sailing Event, Location, Mosman

-Four state championships and the addition of Super Group racing to Middle Harbour Yacht Club’s Sydney Harbour Regatta will intensify the kaleidoscope of colour and course area changes will spread the action around the natural amphitheatre of Sydney Harbour over the two-day series.
+Four state championships and the addition of Super Group racing to Middle Harbour Yacht Club’s Sydney Harbour Regatta will intensify the kaleidoscope of colour, and course area changes will spread the action around the natural amphitheatre of Sydney Harbour over the two-day series.
 State titles for the Sydney 38s, Ynglings, Cavalier 28s and J/70s add weight to those class point scores.

-Super 20s, including J/70s, Melges 24s, SB20s, Shaw 650s and VX Ones, Super 30s such as Melges 32s, Farr 30s and Flying Tigers and Super 40s such as the MC38s and Little Nico will sail a mix of windward/leeward and northern harbour passage races.
+Super 20s, including J/70s, Melges 24s, SB20s, Shaw 650s and VX Ones, Super 30s, such as Melges 32s, Farr 30s and Flying Tigers and Super 40s, such as the MC38s and Little Nico will sail a mix of windward/leeward and northern harbour passage races.

 To reduce the likelihood of congestion and interference between fleets, Performance Spinnaker and Non-Spinnaker divisions will now race in the main harbour while most fleets sailing windward/leeward courses will compete at The Sound, the area of deep water between North, South and Middle Heads.
-The Premier IRC divisions will race offshore both days.
+The Premier IRC divisions will race offshore on both days.

 With the beautiful Sydney weather, this event is one of New South Wales’s most popular sailing events, as the warm weather makes for the perfect sailing experience.